 After serving a notice and registering a certificate of lien, the unit owner should pay all the payments to the solicitor for the board of directors in trust, allowing the solicitor to determine when the lien is fully repaid.
 The payments include the unpaid amount of condo fees, interest on it, and all reasonable legal costs and expenses that the corporation takes on in the liens process.
 Once the unit owner pays all the amounts the lien covers, the board must discharge the certificate of lien.

-The board of directors has to notify the tenant as well as the owner either by personal service or by sending prepaid mail.
-After receiving notice, the tenant has to pay the required amounts to the board of directors.
-Payments of the tenant to the board of directors count as payments towards rent under the lease, and the tenant can't be considered in default of an obligation in the lease.
+However, the board of directors is required to notify both the tenant and the owner either in person or by a prepaid letter in the mail.
+After receiving this notice, the tenant is expected to pay the necessary fees to the board of directors.
+At this point, the tenant will not be considered in default.

 Removing outstanding costs from a defaulted tenant's rent is a quick and effective way of ensuring that condo fees are paid on time since tenants will notice that the fees are being deducted.
 It’s also important to keep in mind that even if tenants choose to waive their right to use common amenities, they are still required to pay condo fees.